pantheon-systems/documentation/source/docs/articles/sites/create/choosing-start-state.md

 Drupal products offer a much richer out of the box experience, but are more complex under the hood.
 You still have access to 100% of the code with a Drupal product, but the increased complexity means it can be more challenging to customize and extend.

 <div class="alert alert-warning" role="alert">
 <strong>Note</strong>: It is not possible to change the upstream of the site.
-To change the upstream, spin up a site with your desired upstream distribution.</div>
+To change the upstream, spinup a site with your desired upstream distribution.</div>

 ## Importing an Existing Site

-For details, see our dedicated article [Importing an existing site into Pantheon](/docs/articles/sites/create/importing-an-existing-site).
+For detailed information, see [Importing an existing site into Pantheon](/docs/articles/sites/create/importing-an-existing-site).

 ## Sit Back and Relax